-It is one of the most obvious benefits which outsourcing may bring.
-Business is done for making money and the less operational costs are, the more companies will be able to invest into its future development.
+It is one of the most obvious benefits that outsourcing may bring.
+Business is done for making money and the less operational costs are, the more companies will be able to invest in its future development.

 Costs are saved thanks to the optimization of the following things

 Outsourcing brings new additional resources into the project which results in faster work and, thanks to the introduction of effective practices and skills, increased efficiency of the team.
 In fact, it becomes the main reason for outsourcing which is now called disruptive outsourcing.

 3. Access to Skilled Resources & Staffing Flexibility

 As it was mentioned and proved, the demand for skilled IT specialists will grow.
 Fast.
 IT outsourcing is an option to get access to trained and experienced developers the moment the business needs them (especially for companies that have seasonal or cyclical demands).